 An important part of the Commission's current responsibility to oversee the development of reliability standards for the bulk power system involves cyber security.
 In August 2006, NERC submitted eight proposed cyber security standards, known as the Critical Infrastructure Protection (CIP) standards, to the Commission for approval under section 215.
 Critical infrastructure, as defined by NERC for purposes of the CIP standards, includes facilities, systems, and equipment which, if destroyed, degraded, or otherwise rendered unavailable, would affect the reliability or operability of the "Bulk Electric System."
-NERC proposed an implementation plan under which certain requirements would be "auditably compliant" beginning by mid-2009, and full compliance would be mandatory in 2010.
-Pursuant to NERC's implementation plan for the CIP standards, the term "auditably compliant" means "the entity meets the full intent of the requirement and can demonstrate compliance to an auditor, including 12-calendar-months of auditable 'data,' 'documents,' 'documentation,' 'logs,' and 'records.'"
+Under NERC's implementation plan for the CIP standards, full compliance became mandatory on July 1, 2010.